vrugtehagel/yozo/README.md

 <a name="in-custom-element-definitions"></a>
 ## In custom element definitions

 The files you register with the `register` function are single-file custom element definitions.
 They contain the HTML, the logic and the styles needed for a single custom element.
-The file extension, while Yozo recommends `.ce`, really does not matter.
+The file extension, while Yozo recommends `.yz`, really does not matter.
 A good alternative is just `.html`, since the custom element definitions are valid HTML, and so syntax highlighting will work out of the box.
 However, they're not valid HTML documents (just a part of a document), and really, they don't make a whole lot of sense without Yozo, so making a distinction may be desirable.
 Anyway, your file will look roughly like
 ```html
 <template>
     <!-- your HTML -->